dsherret/jsonc-morph/README.md

 Programmatically edit JSONC in JavaScript.

-This is especially useful for config files that you need to make programmatic changes to.
+This is especially useful for making programmatic changes to JSON config files.
 It's not recommended for very large files as this is using [jsonc-parser](https://github.com/dprint/jsonc-parser/) via Wasm under the hood.

 ## Install